mizalewski/google-api-ruby-client/README.md

 # Google API Client

+## CHANGES IN FORK

+This fork is version 0.9.20 with representable 3.0 (backported from branch v0.10).

 ## Alpha

 This library is in Alpha.
 We will make an effort to support the library, but we reserve the right to make incompatible